BingqingCheng/ASAP/README.md

 #
 In the directory ./asap/ you can find a selection of python tools:

+* gen_FCHL19_rep.py: generate FCHL representation for each frame and each atomic environment.

 * gen_soap_descriptors.py: generate soap descriptors for each frame and each atomic environment.